Future of the Royal New Zealand Navy: 2025 Defence Capability Plan

+Maritime Fleet Renewal programme

+All commissioned ships of the RNZN except HMNZS Aotearoa are planned to be replaced during the next decade (about 2025-2035 time frame).
+The Maritime Fleet Renewal program aims to acquire a number of new ships (the final composition of the future fleet will be determined through the course of the programme) to replace the old ships (all current ships except HMNZS Aotearoa) which are expected to reach the end of their service lives by the mid-2030s.
+The Maritime Fleet Renewal program will also focus on uncrewed maritime systems, and includes infrastructure modernisation at Devonport Naval Base in Auckland.
+Most procurement activity is expected to take place in the early 2030s.
+Especially the RNZN's two ANZAC-class frigates are planned to be replaced either by Japanese Mogami-class frigate or UK Royal Navy’s Type 31 frigate; no final decision has yet been made and formal advice is expected to be presented to government at the end of 2027.
+Also considered is the replacement of the maritime projection and sealift capability of HMNZS Canterbury.

 2025-2028 defence investments

 On 6 May 2025, Defence Minister Judith Collins confirmed that the Government would allocate NZ$2 billion (US$1.2 billion) from its four-year NZ$12 billion defence funding allocation to purchasing new maritime helicopters for the Navy.

 On 21 August 2025, Collins and Foreign Minister Winston Peters announced that the Government would replace the RNZN's eight Kaman SH-2G Super Seasprites with five new MH-60R Seahawks for the Royal New Zealand Navy as part of its long-term defence investment.
 Each Seahawk helicopter is expected to cost NZ$400 million, with a total cost of NZ$2 billion.
 The Seahawk helicopters have a top speed of 333km/h and will be equipped with anti-submarine torpedoes, Hellfire air-surface missiles and machine guns.

-In mid-October 2025, Rear Admiral Garin Golding, the Chief of the Navy, confirmed that the New Zealand Government was interested in purchasing a variant of the Japanese-built Mogami-class frigate for the Navy.
+In early June 2026, the United States Department of State authorised the sale of five MH-60R Seahawk helicopters and Mark 54 lightweight torpedoes to New Zealand to New Zealand, worth NZ$2.6 billion (US$1.5 billion).